kallewesterling/defoe/docs/setup-VM.md

 cd $HOME/defoe
 ```

-Change queries/geoparser_sg.yml with according to your needs:
+Change queries/geoparser_sg.yml according to your needs (*ensure that your username and path to defoe is correct*):

 ```
      gazetteer: os